-Below are explanations of some of the terms you may read in this policy.
+Below are explanations of some of the terms in this policy.

-Data Protection Act 1998 (DPA) - legislation that governed the use of personal information between 1998 and May 25th 2018
+- Data Protection Act 1998 (DPA) legislation that governed the use of personal information between 1998 and May 25th 2018. - General Data Protection Regulations (UK GDPR) legislation introduced on 25th May 2018 which replaces the DPA. - Personal information information, alone or combined with other information, which may identify living people.
+This could include, for example, IP addresses, or student identification number.
+We do not consider personal information to include information that has been anonymised, providing it does not allow them to be identified.

-- General Data Protection Regulations (GDPR) Legislation introduced on 25th May 2018 which replaces the DPA. - Personal information information, alone or combined with other information, which may identify living people.
-This could include, for example, IP addresses, or your student identification number.
-We do not consider personal information to include information that has been anonymised, providing it does not allow you to be identified. - Special category personal information personal information considered especially sensitive as defined by the GDPR.
-This includes: racial or ethnic origin, religious beliefs or beliefs of a similar nature, trade union membership, physical or mental health condition, sexual life.
-We will also treat criminal proceedings or convictions within this category. - Data Protection Officer (DPO) a college employee identified within GDPR who has an independent oversight of the implementation of GDPR within the college - Subject Access Request (SAR) a request by an individual to access details of their personal data held and processed, for changes to correct data or for deletion of data - Article 6 refers to the lawful reasons for collecting and processing data in the GDPR - Article 9 -refers to the lawful reasons for collecting and processing special category data in GDPR (a lawful reason in article 6 is also needed) - Article 10 -refers to the lawful reasons for collecting and processing criminal conviction data in GDPR (a lawful reason in article 6 is also needed) - ICO Information Commissioner's Office the government office which advises on, and enforces GDPR - Privacy Impact Assessment (PIA) an assessment of the risks to personal data - Privacy Notice Details the lawful reasons for collecting and processing personal data in a form or on a web page, in addition to giving information about data subjects rights - Privacy and Electronic Communications Regulations (PECR) These sit alongside the Data Protection Act.
-They give people specific privacy rights in relation to electronic communications - Data Subject A data subject is anyone whose personal data is processed by the College - Data Controller The Data Controller is the organisation which decides the purpose for which any personal data is to be processed and the way in which it is to be processed - When we refer to the website, this can be found at www.howcollege.ac.uk which has a section dedicated to personal data privacy and GDPR

-- DBS Checks Employers can only check the criminal record of someone applying for certain roles, for example in healthcare or childcare.
-The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children - WCC Worcestershire County Council the Council has a statutory role with regard to the education and training of 16-18 year olds, and with regard to Child Protection and Safeguarding
+- Special category personal information personal information considered especially sensitive as defined by the UK GDPR.
+This includes racial or ethnic origin, religious beliefs or beliefs of a similar nature, trade union membership, physical or mental health condition, sexual life.
+We will also treat criminal proceedings or convictions within this category. - Data Protection Officer (DPO) a College employee identified within UK GDPR who has an independent oversight of the implementation of UK GDPR within the College. - Subject Access Request (SAR) a request by an individual to access details of their personal data held and processed, for changes to correct data or for deletion of data. - Article 6 refers to the lawful reasons for collecting and processing data in the UK GDPR. - Article 9 refers to the lawful reasons for collecting and processing special category data in UK GDPR (a lawful reason in article 6 is also needed). - Article 10 refers to the lawful reasons for collecting and processing criminal conviction data in UK GDPR (a lawful reason in article 6 is also needed). - ICO Information Commissioner's Office the government office which advises on, and enforces UK GDPR. - Privacy Impact Assessment (PIA) an assessment of the risks to personal data. - Privacy Notice details the lawful reasons for collecting and processing personal data in a form or on a web page, in addition to giving information about data subjects rights. - Privacy and Electronic Communications Regulations (PECR) these sit alongside the Data Protection Act.
+They give people specific privacy rights in relation to electronic communications. - Data Subject a data subject is anyone whose personal data is processed by the College. - Data Controller the Data Controller is the organisation which decides the purpose for which any personal data is to be processed and the way in which it is to be processed. - When we refer to the website, this can be found at www.howcollege.ac.uk which has a section dedicated to personal data privacy and UK GDPR. - DBS Checks employers can only check the criminal record of someone applying for certain roles, for example in healthcare or childcare.
+The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children. - WCC Worcestershire County Council the Council has a statutory role with regard to the education and training of 16-18 year olds, and with regard to Child Protection and Safeguarding.